Mapzone/mapzone-plugins/README.md

 ## Pricing model and billing

-Plugin fees are charged per member/user of an organization per month.
+Just like the basicPlugin fees are charged per member of an organization (user) per month.

+### Example plugin fees

+Example: basic plugin fee: **9€**

-  - private projects: 9€ per user per month
+  - **personal projects**: 9€ per month - user can use the plugin in all personal projects
-  - plugins: fee per user per month
+  - **organization (3 members)**: 3 x 9€ = 27€ per month - plugin can be used in all projects of this organization

 ## Order processing